gnerkus/dblite/docs/step_04.md

 1. Write spec to test single insert
 2. Write spec to insert bulk insert to maximum table row count
 3. Write spec to insert long strings
+4. Throw an error if the string inputs are too long

 [3] C strings are supposed to end with a null character and space should be allocated for that.

+[4] If the string being read by `scanf` is larger than the buffer it's reading into, it will cause buffer overflow and `scanf` will start writing to unexpected places.

 ## TERMS
 **`llength`** [TCL]